Home

 Stay updated with our newsletter

-Sign up to newsletter
+Sign-up to newsletter

-How to minimize back pain while sitting
+How to minimize back pain when sitting in different settings

 1

-Adjust your car seat each time you drive
+Adjust your car seat

 Set it to the appropriate height, angle, and distance from the dashboard so you can see the road easily and reach the pedals and steering wheel without straining.